ecilasun/e32/README.md

 The project is built using an Arty A7-100T board but is small enough to fit onto any smaller board.

-The CPU takes 5 stages to execute most instruction, with the exception of LOAD and WFI instructions, which have additional wait stages.
-At 100Mhz, this yields a peak of 20MIPS and an average of 16.67MIPS depending on memory read patterns.
+The CPU takes 5 stages to execute most instruction, with the exception of LOAD/WFI and STORE instructions, which have one or more additional wait/control stages.
+At 100Mhz, this yields a peak of 20MIPS and a lowest speed of 14.28MIPS depending on memory read/write patterns (given there are no bus stalls).

 ## State machine flow
 The stages will always follow the following sequence from startup time, where the curly braces is the looping part, and Reset happens once: